Jhaser/Jhaser/README.md

 - 👋 Hi, I’m @JhaserBeans
 - 👀 I’m interested in front-end web dev, mobile app dev, learning new methods and ways to be efficient!
-- 🌱 I’m currently learning web security, React, Reactstrap/Bootstrap and progressive web apps.
+- 🌱 I’m currently honing my skills in basic programming- HTML, CSS, JavaScript, C#, AGILE, SCRUM.
-- 💞️ I’m looking to collaborate on eccommerce type websites to build up on my front end dev skills.
+- 💞️ Will be updating my projects soon!

 <!---
 Jhaser/Jhaser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.